 - The ASD will provide masks based on the Department of Health guidance for Which Mask for Which Task?
 This guidance has been adapted and we have Auburn Mask Guidelines.

-- Exceptions to wearing face coverings only determined by Human Resources.
+- Exceptions to wearing face coverings are only determined by Human Resources.

 - Assigned seating in each classroom.